vuejs/v2.vuejs.org/src/v2/cookbook/vue-route-change-handling.md

 <router-view :key="$route.fullPath"></router-view>
 ```

-The `$route.fullPath` returns the full url including the query e.g. `/orders?page=2&filter=search`, so what happens when you visit from `/orders` to `/orders?page=1`?
+The `$route.fullPath` returns the full url including the query e.g. `/orders?page=2&filter=search`, so what happens when you go or visit `/orders?page=1` from `/orders`?
 The page is recreated with new instances of components and the data is reloaded, yet the route is technically the same as before.
-At this point the only possible workaround would be to cache the results using something like [VueX](https://vuex.vuejs.org) or plain object.
-We could use `$route.path` as a `key`, but this will require introducing a watcher and handling query changes which sometimes can be difficult and unexpected side effects if implemented incorrectly.
-There are more examples why `:key` on the `router-view` could introduce more reloads than necessary which we'll cover further.
+At this point the only possible workaround would be to cache the results using something like [Vuex](https://vuex.vuejs.org) or a plain object.
+We could use `$route.path` as a `key`, but this will require introducing a watcher and handling query changes which sometimes can be difficult and unexpected side effects if not implemented correctly.

-Next we have the watch `$route` path without `key` on `router-view`.
-This gives us more freedom when to reload the data, but it also mean we have to handle it manually.
-Taking the `/orders` to `/orders?page=1` example, you now can decide if the page query parameter really changed and when to reload the data:
+Other option we have is the `<router-view>` without a `key`.
+This gives us more freedom to choose when to reload the data, but it also mean we have to decide when it should take place.
+Taking the `/orders` to `/orders?page=1` example, we can now determine if the `page` query parameter really changed before attempting to reload the data:

 ```js
 $route(to, from) {